zebwoy/zebwoy/README.md

 - 👋 Hello.
 My name is Ayman Shaikh
 - 👀 I’m interested in Fullstack development
-- 🌱 I’m currently learning DOTNET technology and have a firm grasp on HTML&CSS.
+- 🌱 I’m currently learning DOTNET technology for back-end and have a firm grasp on HTML&CSS.
 Checkout my Portfolio Projects.
-- 💞️ I’m looking to collaborate on anything that will help upskill myself
+- 📚 I have also worked for clients on CMS platforms such as WordPress and Shopify.
+I am well versed will elementor, woocommerce and PageFly respectively.
 - 📫 How to reach me ---> instagram/headshotgamingcafe_official

 <!---